Radicc/portfolio/src/README.md

 Portfolio

 My portfolio website.
-Here i show my skill set via projects.
+Where I show my skill set via projects.
 ( This project is my educative project )

 What can you find on the website?: